RyCSmith/Retry_Recovery_Blocks-Reliability_Testing/README.md

 # Retry_Recovery_Blocks-Reliability_Testing

-Uses Retry Block, Recovery Block and Parallel Recovery Block to improve the reliability of a code sample.
+Overview: Uses Retry Block, Recovery Block and Parallel Recovery Block to improve the reliability of a code sample.

+Design: This was completed as an assignment for CIS-573.
+The original SubsetSumSolver and skeleton code were provided by Dr. Chris Murphy at the University of Pennsylvania.